birdandhike.com logo

 ENTRANCE FEES

-Entrance fees are $25 per private vehicle or $12 per person (on foot, horseback, or bicycle) for a 7-day pass (Golden Eagle and other passes accepted).
+Entrance fees are $30 per private vehicle, $25 for motorcycles, and $15 per person (on foot, horseback, or bicycle) for a 7-day pass (Golden Eagle and other passes accepted).
 Other fees apply to other situations; check the park website for details.
-Campground fees range from free to $22 per night.
+Campground fees range from free to $22 per night ($36 with hookups).

 furnace creek campground